 As you approach retirement, you review a lifetime of work and philanthropy and you look ahead to how those legacies will impact the future.
 What do you want to accomplish next?
 Your philanthropy can help you achieve your goals.
 You’re also concerned about shepherding your assets through retirement.
 Including Clarkson in your plan can help you achieve your financial, estate planning, personal and philanthropic goals.

 For example, Doug '71 and Jane Collette recently created a "flip" charitable remainder trust with Clarkson.
 As they both transition into retirement, they will make several gifts to the trust to take advantage of the income tax deductions.
 The trust will grow tax-free over several years before it begins making payments in 2015 to Doug and Jane.
 Payments will continue for the rest of their lives, and someday the remainder in the trust will be added to the Collette Scholarship Endowment.

 Here are ways you, too, can build your philanthropic legacy:

 Where the need is greatest – Is it time to increase your giving to The Clarkson Fund?
 Your generous support each year helps students right now, and you can make your tax-deductible gift online.

-It's a "no-brainer" – You can double or even triple the amount and impact of your gift if your company offers a matching gift program (many companies match retiree gifts as well).
+It's a "no-brainer" – You can double or even triple the amount and impact of your gift if your employer offers a matching gift program (many companies match retiree gifts as well).
 It’s a simple process that can make a big difference.

 Do you have the time? – You may have more time to volunteer these days.
 Clarkson needs your help to attract students, provide internships, hire graduates, generate gifts to The Clarkson Fund and manage alumni chapters and events.